Easy St. Patrick’s Day Gnome Fairy Garden

 If you want a detailed tutorial on making gnomes, be sure to check out my Valentine gnome tutorial on YouTube.
 You’ll be a gnome-making machine in no time!

 This project does require a little time and patience for the clay to dry.
-I recommend doing it over a weekend.
+I recommend doing it over the weekend.

 Notes for Working with Air-Dry Clay